 An organization can reduce funding costs and increase profitability by optimizing cash use and avoiding unnecessary borrowing.

-This discipline in using funds will help organizations direct more capital to profitable investments, thus increasing their return on investments.
+This discipline in using funds will help organizations direct more capital to profitable investments, thus increasing their return on investment.

 3. Financial Agility